 |Pixel-Area||psn25area_v3.dat and pss25area_v3.dat|

-Drobot and Anderson calculate snow melt onset dates using daily-averaged brightness temperature (TB) data from SMMR and SSM/I (F8, F11, and F13) satellite radiometers.
-(See Nimbus-7 SMMR Polar Radiances and Arctic and Antarctic Sea Ice Concentrations and DMSP SSM/I Daily Polar Gridded TBs for more information on the source data.)
-The investigators record changes in 19H GHz and 37H GHz TBs for each data point on each day within a 20-day window using the Advanced Horizontal Range Algorithm (AHRA, Anderson 1997
+Drobot and Anderson calculate snow melt onset dates using daily-averaged brightness temperature data from SMMR, SSM/I (F8, F11, and F13), and SSMIS (F17) satellite radiometers.
+See Table 8 for a complete list of input data.
+The investigators record changes in 19H GHz and 37H GHz brightness temperatures for each data point on each day within a 20-day window using the Advanced Horizontal Range Algorithm (AHRA) (Anderson 1997).

 |V01||Dec 2001||Original version of data.|